nic-h/mammothnetwork/README.md

 - Hovering a node now dims its neighbors and enlarges the target; clicks focus the right sidebar and keep the camera centered.
 - Panels and header sit above the canvas (orbit/pan pauses whenever the cursor is over UI); the time slider only appears in FLOW/RHYTHM, and “Link density” reflects the active view.

+### Known Regressions (Oct 2025)
+> These are active issues in the current branch.
+Treat them as high-priority fixes before shipping.

+- Bubble view is rendering **owner nodes** (≈9.1k wallets) instead of token nodes (10k NFTs).
+Consequences: sidebar lacks artwork/sale data, dormant/frozen coloring is wrong, and the layout collapses into dense rings.
+- A temporary **2‑D normalization** squeezes the owner layout into a flat disc, removing the depth spacing that avoided overlap.
+Combined with a single neon-green palette the clusters appear as a solid blob.
+- **Double Three.js import** (bundle + engine) triggers the browser warning “Multiple instances of Three.js”, causes GPU stalls, and breaks hover/click feedback.
+The build must return to a single three module.
+- Brand palette drift: frozen nodes are no longer blue (#4488ff) and dormant nodes are not the dark green/gray from the design tokens.
+Whale state uses the same green as active.
+- UI toggles (“Ambient edges”, “Whale bubbles”, “Relationships”, “Transactions”) still exist but their behaviors were partially removed when the view switched to owners; link density slider currently adjusts nothing.
+- Sidebar regressions: thumbnails, Ethos score, sale metrics, and trait rollups are missing because the node selection is not tied to `tokenNodes`.
+- First paint is noticeably slower (spins for several seconds) because the engine rebuilds sprites twice and merges owner edges on the fly.
+The older build relied on precomputed token presets and a single renderer init.

 Local setup
 1. `npm ci`
 2. `npm run db:migrate`